35 creative stuffed animal storage ideas to help you organize all of the plush toys in your home so they’re contained and easy for kids to access.

 Have you ever walked into your kid’s room and found stuffed animals and toys everywhere?
 Does it seem like every time you clean up, there are more stuffed animals to put away?
 Well, here’s a solution for you!

 This awesome DIY Stuffed Animal Bean Chair is exactly what you need!
 Just fill it with all of the toys and close the zipper.
-A stuffed animal chair makes for a cozy place to watch a family movie or read a book, and they come in a bunch of different patterns and sizes too.
+A stuffed animal chair doubles as a storage bag and makes for a cozy place to watch a family movie or read a book, and they come in a bunch of different patterns and sizes too.

-If you’re looking for a more refined piece that could easily blend in with furniture, a storage ottoman like these just might be the perfect solution.
+If you’re looking for a more refined piece that could easily blend in with furniture in a living room or family space, a storage ottoman like these just might be the perfect solution.
+It keeps the toys organized, accessible, and out of plain sight in a stylish way.

 2. Rainbow-Colored Stuffed Toys Bean Bag